alistairfay/web-scraper/readme.md

 hands on python has been on my todo list for a while and a practical challenge is a great way to pick up some skills

-longer than expected was taken to get to grips with the basics of python and parsing web requests and as such no time has been spent packaging up in to a format such as a docker image.  as such the requirement to

 # todo

 - multi threading